farseenabdulsalam/Kerala-HSS-CS-Lab/README.md

   ```
     ./makeit [output-type] [project-folder]

-    output-type is cpp, output or both
+    output-type is cpp(for cpp files only), output, pdf or all
       cpp     -- compile cpp files
-      output -- create output from compile program and `input` file
+      output  -- create output from the program (compiled program for cpp)
+                 and `input.txt` file
+      pdf     -- a pdf containing source code and output
-      both -- both of the above
+      all     -- all of the above

-      if output-type is absent, both is assumed
+      if output-type is absent, all is assumed

     [project-folders] is a list of the names of the project folders,
     seperated by space. if absent, all projects is assumed

-    example: ./makeit both array1
+    example: ./makeit all array1
   ```
   Students need not worry about this file.